mwburgoyne/pyResToolbox/pyrestoolbox/docs/oil.rst

         + 'DAK': Dranchuk & Abou-Kassem (1975) using from Equations 2.7-2.8 from 'Petroleum Reservoir Fluid Property Correlations' by W. McCain et al. - Slowest, Most Accurate
         + 'HY': Hall & Yarborough (1973) - Second Fastest
         + 'WYW': Wang, Ye & Wu (2021) - Fastest, Least Accurate
+        + 'BUR': Fast, can handle 100% inerts and Hydrogen.
+Tuned 5 component Peng Robinson EOS model (Unpublished, created by M. Burgoyne 2024)
    * - cmethod
      - c_method
      - Method for calculating gas critical properties.
 Defaults to 'PMC' Options are:
         + 'SUT': Sutton with Wichert & Aziz non-hydrocarbon corrections
         + 'PMC': Piper, McCain & Corredor (1999) correlation, using equations 2.4 - 2.6 from 'Petroleum Reservoir Fluid Property Correlations' by W. McCain et al.
+        + 'BUR': Burgoyne method (2024).
+If h2 > 0, or the 'BUR' method is used for Z-Factor then 'BUR' will automatically be used
    * - pbmethod
      - pb_method
      - Method for calculating bubble point pressure of oil.
 Defaults to 'VELAR'.